IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Multiple Sitemap Files (Sitemap Index File)
 ###########################################

 According to the `Sitemaps.org protocol <https://www.sitemaps.org/protocol.html#index>`_, a sitemap file must have no more than 50,000 URLs and must be no larger than 50MiB.
-In this case, the protocol instructs you to create a sitemap index file called ``sitemap_index.xml`` (instead of ``sitemap.xml``), which references multiple sitemap files.
-In this case, the created files containing the URLs will be named ``sitemap1.xml``, ``sitemap2.xml``, etc. The referenced files are also generated in the same place as other sitemap files and there will be as many files as necessary to contain the URLs of collections and datasets present in your installation, while respecting the limit of 50,000 URLs per file.
-Dataverse will automatically detect whether you need to create a single ``sitemap.xml`` file or several files and generate them for you.
-However, when submitting your sitemap file to Google or other search engines as described below, you must be careful to use the correct file name corresponding to your situation.
+In this case, the protocol instructs you to create a sitemap index file called ``sitemap_index.xml`` (instead of ``sitemap.xml``), which references multiple sitemap files named ``sitemap1.xml``, ``sitemap2.xml``, etc. These referenced files are also generated in the same place as other sitemap files (``domain1/docroot/sitemap``) and there will be as many files as necessary to contain the URLs of collections and datasets present in your installation, while respecting the limit of 50,000 URLs per file.

 If you have over 50,000 items, a sitemap index file will be generated in the following location (unless you have customized your installation directory for Payara):